 A few final points

-Once you've written a review, you can always edit or update it to take your most recent experiences into account.
+Once you've written a review, you can always edit or update it to reflect your most recent experiences.

 And finally...
-We love seeing informative, helpful reviews on Trustpilot - so we've put together some tips to help you write great reviews!
-Check out our top 8 recommendations here.
+We love seeing informative, helpful reviews on Trustpilot - so we've put together some tips to help you write great reviews here.